Chieze-Franklin/Bolt.js-Book/bolt-module-notifications.md

     "subject": String, //same as above
     "time": Date, //the date-time when the notification was created "to": Object, //same as above
+    "toast": Object, //same as above
+    "type": String //same as above
 }
 ```